srfdata/unitj/README.md

 ## A Google Sheets Add-On that helps journalists in compiling unified, consistent & constantly validated datasets.

+*A prototype will be available for public beta shortly!!*

 With our Add-On to Google Sheets, we make Google Sheets *Journalism-compatible*.

 Features: